webframp/sfn-vault/README.md

 # SparkleFormation Vault Callback

+## Repo Deprecated
+[resolvers](https://github.com/sparkleformation/sfn-parameters/#extending-functionality-resolvers) in the parameter callback can probabl provide this functionality for you now.

 Provides a mechanism to read dynamic credentials for use with AWS Orchestration APIs from a [Vault](https://www.vaultproject.io/intro/getting-started/dynamic-secrets.html) secret backend.